florence-bockting/prior_elicitation/README.md

 *Note: This project is still in the development stage and not yet tested for practical use.*

 ## Description
-The `prior_elicitation` package provides a simulation-based framework for learning either parametric or non-parametric, as well as independent or join prior distributions for parameters in a Bayesian model based on expert knowledge.
+The `elicit` package provides a simulation-based framework for learning either parametric or non-parametric, as well as independent or join prior distributions for parameters in a Bayesian model based on expert knowledge.

 Further information can be found in the corresponding papers: